DA0-DA0/dao-contracts/contracts/pre-propose/dao-pre-propose-approval-multiple/README.md

 └────────────────────────┘
 ```

-The `approver` may also register a `ProposalSubmitHook`, which fires every time a proposal is submitted to the `dao-pre-propose-approval-single` contract.
+The `approver` may also register a `ProposalSubmitHook`, which fires every time a proposal is submitted to the `dao-pre-propose-approval-multiple` contract.

 ## Deposit Logic